DRC faces deadly Ebola resurgence amid worsening humanitarian crisis

 Recommended Storieslist of 1 itemend of list

-With no specific treatment available, prevention, early detection and isolation of cases are critical.

-The World Health Organization (WHO) has declared the outbreak a “public health emergency of international concern” after more than 300 suspected cases and 88 deaths were reported.

-“People are dying here every day,” an official in the Rwampara health zone who requested anonymity because he is not authorised to speak to the media told Al Jazeera.
+With no specific treatment available, prevention, early detection and isolation of cases are critical.The World Health Organization (WHO) has declared the outbreak a “public health emergency of international concern” after more than 300 suspected cases and 88 deaths were reported.“People are dying here every day,” an official in the Rwampara health zone who requested anonymity because he is not authorised to speak to the media told Al Jazeera.

-Rwampara, the epicentre of the outbreak, has recorded an average of five deaths daily over the past three days, according to the official.

-“Some are in the community and others in healthcare facilities.
+Rwampara, the epicentre of the outbreak, has recorded an average of five deaths daily over the past three days, according to the official.“Some are in the community and others in healthcare facilities.
 The top priority here is to set up an emergency Ebola treatment centre,” he added.

 In Bunia, the capital of Ituri Province, fear and uncertainty grip the city